tersesystems/echopraxia/MIGRATION.md

 The core logger no longer depends on `FB extends FieldBuilder`, so it is now possible to create custom loggers that don't expose `fb.keyValue` or `fb.string`.

 There is a new `Utilities.threadContext()` method which is a cleaner way to manage thread context in custom loggers.

+Jayway specific predicates removed from `LoggingContext` API.

 ### Logger Changes